morepath/morepath/doc/building_large_applications.rst

 There is also the case of reusable *applications*.
 Larger applications are often deployed multiple times.
 An open source CMS is a good
-example: different organization will each have their own installation.
+example: different organizations each have their own installation.
 Or imagine a company with an application that it sells to its customers: each customer can have its own special deployment.

 Different deployments of an application have real differences as every organization has different requirements.
 This means that you need to be able to customize and extend the application to fit the purposes of each particular deployment.
-As a result the application will have to take on framework-like properties.
+As a result the application has to take on framework-like properties.
 Morepath recognizes that there is a large gray area between application and framework, and offers support to build framework-like applications and application-like frameworks.